v-fox/live_opensuse_hsf/README.md

 Notes:
 ------
-⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ yakuake, bluedevil, okular, kwrite, gwenview and dolphin KDE apps are included for the lack of adequate analogues ⊙ there is also nm-applet from Gnome for the lack _of any_ analogues (_the only_ alternative is plasma-nm and it's plasma plugin, thus not available outside of KDE)
+⊙ Firefox is set up to use Tor by default. you can change that in its proxy settings or use Leechcraft's own webkit browser ⊙ DE-specific apps are included for the lack of adequate analogues
+	KDE: dolphin, bluedevil, yakuake, kwrite, okular, gwenview
+	GNOME: nm-applet (this is _the only_ NM GUI that can launch in any DE), baobab

 Building:
 ---------